Kayhanmohseni/Bikes-Sales-via-Excel/README.md

 ### Data Sources

-Bike Sales Data: The primary dataset used for this analysis is the
+Bike Sales Data: The primary dataset used for this analysis is the "Sales.csv" file, containing information about customers who bought bikes.

 ### Tools